sponge611/Calvin-opt-throughput/README.md

 ## Final Presentation

+The final presentation will be on 2020/6/21 (Mon.) in the class room.
+We will annonuce more about the excat start time later.

-Each group has at least present the following aspects:
+Each group has to present at least the following aspects:

 - Your group id and team members
 - Your optimization goal